-(1) Reasonable Efforts to Finalize Permanency Plan (REFPP).
+(2) Court-Ordered Removal: Reasonable Efforts to Finalize Permanency Plan (REFPP).

-- (a) A Redetermination must be completed to document the REFPP judicial finding 12-month requirement.
-The court order containing the finding must be linked to the Redetermination in FSFN.
-The effective date of the Redetermination should reflect the first day of the month in which the judicial finding was made.
-The child remains Title IV-E Eligible, Reimbursable contingent on other reimbursability elements being met. - (b) If the REFPP judicial finding is not obtained within the 12-month timeframe, based on the month of the last REFPP judicial finding, a Redetermination is completed to reflect the child as Title IV-E Eligible, Not Reimbursable effective on the first day of the 13th month.
-The FSFN Redetermination shall be approved by the end of the 13th month. - (c) A Redetermination shall be completed with an effective date on the first day of the month in which the REFPP judicial finding is made to regain Reimbursable status and is contingent on other reimbursability elements being met. - (2) Change in SSI.
-If a change in the Supplemental Security Income (SSI) benefit occurs, such as approval or termination of benefit, the FSFN Assets and Employment module must be updated and a Redetermination completed in FSFN to accurately document the change in Title IV-E reimbursability.
+- (a) A redetermination must be completed to document the REFPP judicial finding 12-month requirement.
+The court order containing the finding must be linked to the redetermination in FSFN.
+The effective date of the redetermination should reflect the first day of the month in which the judicial finding was made.
+The child remains Title IV-E Eligible, Reimbursable contingent on other reimbursability elements being met.
+The Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Obtained". - (b) If the REFPP judicial finding is not obtained within the 12-month timeframe, based on the month of the last REFPP judicial finding, a redetermination is completed to reflect the child as Title IV-E Eligible, Not Reimbursable effective on the first day of the 13th month.
+FSFN will systematically complete a redetermination as of the 13th month when a REFFP finding is not documented.
+If user entered, the Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Not Obtained". - (c) A redetermination shall be completed with an effective date on the first day of the month in which the REFPP judicial finding is made to regain Reimbursable status and is contingent on other reimbursability elements being met.
+The Eligibility Note must indicate "Reasonable Efforts to Finalize Permanency Plan Finding Obtained".

+(3) Change in SSI.
+If a change in the SSI benefit occurs, such as approval or termination of benefit, the FSFN Assets and Employment module must be updated, and a redetermination completed in FSFN to accurately document the change in Title IV-E reimbursability.
 For benefit amount changes, the Eff.
 End Date and Eff.
 Start Date for the Unearned Income entry should be the same date in the month the change was effective.
+The Eligibility Note must indicate "SSI Change - Started" or "SSI Change - Ended".